rbaron/gimme-danger/README.md

 * [FUSB302B](https://www.onsemi.com/products/interfaces/usb-type-c/fusb302b) USB-PD controller
 * [INA219](https://www.ti.com/product/INA219) current sensor
 * 5 output PWM channels
-* 2x5.5mm barrel jack for raw VBUS output
+* 2x5.5mm barrel jack for raw output voltage access
 * Optional OLED display

 The [`kicad/`](./kicad/) directory contains design files and fabrication files for [JLCPCB](https://jlcpcb.com) manufacturing and assembly.
 The big through-hole components (headers, power terminals) and the ESP32-S3 module are not included in the assembly, and expected to be soldered by hand.